 For variable annuities, you might pay fees for managing the sub-accounts where your money is invested.
 These annuity fees can range from 0.5% to 2% annually.

 You could face a surrender charge if you withdraw money from your annuity before a specified period, usually within the first seven to ten years.
 This fee can start at 10% or more and typically declines over time.

 What is a Rider Fee on an Annuity?

-A rider fee is an additional cost for optional features that you can add to your annuity contract.
+An annuity rider fee is an additional cost for optional features to add to your annuity contract.
 For example, these riders can provide guaranteed minimum income, death benefits, or long-term care coverage.
 The cost of riders can vary but often range from 0.1% to 1% annually.

 How are Commissions Paid on Annuities?

 The insurance company typically pays the selling agent or broker commissions on annuities.
 These commissions can range from 1% to 7% of your initial investment, depending on the type and complexity of the annuity.
 It’s important to note that while commissions don’t come directly out of your pocket, they could impact your annuity’s overall cost and performance.